 So what do I recommend for you to get started?
 Obviously, a stovetop popper.
 I’ve used a few and even sold some at one point.
-I’ve found that selling them is tough, because they’re so large and shipping is too expensive, so I’ll just set you up with Amazon links of items that I recommend (I do have an affiliate account, so Sagebrush will get a small commission on those sales).
-The two keys to a good stovetop roaster are the gear for the agitator and it is much better if it has a stainless steel bowl.
+I’ve found that selling them is tough because they’re so large and shipping is too expensive, so I’ll just set you up with Amazon links of items that I recommend (I do have an affiliate account, so Sagebrush will get a small commission on those sales.)
+The two keys to a good stovetop roaster are the gear for the agitator, and it is much better if it has a stainless steel bowl.
 I’ve found the VKP Time for Treats Popper is the best of both worlds.
 I’ve used a few of the others over the years and I think this one holds up the best.
-Note, that they all say that roasting coffee in it will void the warranty, so don’t expect it to hold up very long (maybe 75-100 batches).
+Note - they all say that roasting coffee in it will void the warranty, so don’t expect it to hold up very long (maybe seventy-five-to-one hundred batches).
 Other items I’d recommend to get started are listed below with links: